AlexVallmitjana/GSLab/scripts/GSLab_Logs.md

+[v1.140] - Fixed a bug where exporting HR data with filtering would throw an error bc size inconsistency
+[v1.139] - Fixed a bug where exporting images when no background color was not working correctly
 [v1.138] - Calibration handling includes added name tag for channel
 [v1.137] - Fixed a bug where CGholke files where not being downsampled
 [v1.136] - Exported csv data has true intensity if relative checkbox is unchecked